There may be times when you want to link your printer to a Linux laptop via the serial link.

 - the printer board seems to be back-powered by this connector, so I suggest you power up both computer and printer controller before connecting the serial cable between the two.
 Likewise, when you are done, disconnect the serial cable before powering off either the printer or the controller.
 Or simply disconnect the 5Volt feed like this: http://captainbodgit.blogspot.com/2021/05/3d-printer-isolating-usb-5volt-feed.html)

 - In Linux, to use the serial port you need to run applications with elevated permissions.
-This means running applications like Pronterface as root (e.g. sudo pronterface) or, preferably, adding you user account to both the tty and dialout groups.
+This means running applications like Pronterface or Cura as root (e.g. sudo pronterface) or, preferably, adding your user account to both the tty and dialout groups.

 On your Linux machine, open a terminal and type:-